Installomator/Installomator/utils/README.md

 The full script is assembled using the `utils/assemble.sh` tool.
 For convenience, there is a symbolic link in the root of the repository.

+## Fragments

+These are the fragments in the order they are assembled:

+- header.sh
+- version.sh
+- functions.sh
+- arguments.sh
+- (optiona) all labels from locations given with the ``--labels` argument
+- labels/*.sh
+- main.txt

 ## assemble.sh Usage

 ```